Get access to the full brand analysis now

 - Robust Image Processing: AI developers should ensure algorithms are calibrated for various lighting conditions.
 A form of “light balancing” can correct extreme exposure differences and color distortions.

-- Quality Checks: A pre-check could warn users if the image is blurry or if the face is only partially within the frame.
+- Quality Checks: Thea Care runs an automatic image quality check that rejects blurry or off-frame uploads before analysis.
 Some systems even detect whether a person is too close or too far from the camera.

 - Device-Agnostic Standards: A broad testing phase on common smartphones, laptops, and tablets helps mitigate differences between cameras.
 Regular updates keep the system up-to-date.